Improving GIF performance on Pinterest

 After these comparisons between GIFs and videos, we were confident in our decision to convert GIFs to videos.
 Let’s see the power of videos in action.
 We played the same three GIFs on the same device under the same condition twice, once for GIFs and once for videos.
 The videos ran smoothly and finished in 26 seconds while the GIFs lagged and finished in 83 seconds.
 Below is comparison:

 Although the results are great, there’s a catch.
-GIFs aren’t always smaller than videos.
+GIFs aren’t always larger than videos.
 If the GIF has huge delays between frames, the converted video will be significantly larger than the original GIF.
 For example, the GIF below only has 162 frames and is 6.6 MB, yet its video counterpart is over 130 MB.
 Between each frame of this GIF, there’s a 655.35 second delay.
 That’s more than 10 minutes!
 By default, FFmpeg creates a “full” image (keyframe) every several seconds.
 So this GIF will result in many more keyframes than necessary.

 We’re currently looking into building a solution to handle these types of images.
 Keep an eye out for future updates and enjoy improved GIF experience on Pinterest!